uladzimirkulesh/malavi/readme.txt

 == Description ==

-Silence is an easy-to-use WordPress theme inspired by simplicity.
+Malavi is an easy-to-use WordPress theme inspired by simplicity.
 With block patterns, which allow you to create a beautiful layout in a matter of seconds, this theme’s colors and eye-catching design will let your work shine.
 Whether you want to build a complex or incredibly simple website, you can do it quickly and intuitively through the bundled styles or dive into creation and full customization yourself.

 == Installation ==